 All system comes with a 25 yr warranty.

 Question: Are there still any incentives to offset this cost?

-Answer: Yes, the IRS still offers a Federal 30% tax credit, for your purchase.
-This tax credit has been extended through 2022.
+Answer: Yes, the IRS still offers a 26% Federal Energy Tax Credit, and We offer a 4% Senior Discount for your purchase.
+This total 30% tax credit and discount has been extended through 2023.

 Question: How much does Solar Energy cost nowadays?